Cat Frans

 Briefly describe your role:

-As the Executive Director, I run the day to day for the association while scouring to bring more benefits to our members.
-My members are Independent Seed Companies mainly in the Midwest that deal with corn and soybean for the most part and then those who support seed companies.
-IPSA brings benefits to these seed companies in the way of health insurance options, employee retention, seed trials, education pieces, buying programs and business services – and most importantly, advocacy.
+As the Executive Director, I run the day-to-day operations for the association while seeking ways to bring more benefits to our members.
+My members are Independent Seed Companies mainly in the Midwest that deal with corn and soybean for the most part, and those who support seed companies.
+IPSA provides benefits to these seed companies in the form of health insurance options, employee retention, seed trials, education resources, buying programs, business services, and most importantly, advocacy.

 Q: What's your favorite part of your position?

 A: My favorite part of IPSA is that we are making a difference for our members.
-Our seed companies are a lot of times several generations into ownership and in rural areas – so our companies are staples in their small towns.
-Small family farms account for 90% of all farms in the US and make up a huge portion of employment in Small Town America.
-So being able to actually benefit these companies that are vital in their communities and in the entire industry is so rewarding.
-Also, the relationships I’ve created working in the industry are so great.
+Our seed companies are often multi-generational and located in rural areas, acting as staples in their small towns.
+Small family farms account for 90% of all farms in the US and represent a significant portion of employment in Small Town America.
+Being able to benefit these companies, which are vital to their communities and the industry, is incredibly rewarding.
+The relationships I’ve created within the industry are also invaluable.

 Q: What motivates you to achieve success in your career?

-A: This can be personal and/or professional.
-Professionally, our industry has seen a lot of consolidation over the last years and agriculture is so vital.
-So, my motivation comes from seeing the actual impact we have, not only for our small niche of the industry, but for agriculture as a whole.
-Personally, just showing our kids that you can make a difference and accomplish anything you set your heart and mind to – but I don’t just do this with my work, I also volunteer locally for a wonderful non-profit that makes a huge difference in the lives of kids in the community.
+A: Professionally, agriculture is vital, and our industry has faced significant consolidation in recent years.
+My motivation comes from seeing the tangible impact we have, not only for our niche of the industry but for agriculture as a whole.
+Personally, I strive to show my kids that they can make a difference and accomplish anything they set their hearts and minds to.
+I also volunteer for a local nonprofit that makes a huge difference in the lives of children in the community.

 Q: Describe a challenge you've overcome in this role.

-A: This is probably mostly self-inflicted.
-Agriculture is largely male-dominated and a lot of times I’m the youngest person in the room.
-So, I always challenge myself to be knowledgeable about any subject we are dealing with.
-My CEO is phenomenal – if there’s a new policy or technology we are dealing with I can always ask him to explain it to me in depth and he will cut time out of his day to “white board” it for me.
+A: Agriculture is largely male-dominated, and I’m often the youngest person in the room.
+I challenge myself to be knowledgeable about any subject we’re dealing with.
+My CEO is phenomenal—if there’s a new policy or technology, I can always ask him to explain it in depth.
+He takes the time to “whiteboard” concepts for me and ensures I understand them.

 Q: What led you to your career path?

-A: Growing up, I never imagined that I would end up in the ag industry.
-My dad was in oil and my mom was big in the fitness industry and I grew up in West Texas, not necessarily the ag meca of the world.
-It really was just all happenstance, the CEO, Todd Martin happened upon me for the Marketing and Communications role back in 2015 and my passion for agriculture really blossomed from that.
-Now, I cannot imagine myself doing anything else.
+A: Growing up, I never imagined I’d end up in the agriculture industry.
+My dad worked in oil, and my mom was big in the fitness industry.
+I grew up in West Texas, not exactly an agriculture hub.
+It all happened by chance when the CEO, Todd Martin, discovered me for the Marketing and Communications role in 2015.
+My passion for agriculture blossomed from there, and now I can’t imagine doing anything else.

 Q: What has been a defining moment in your life?

-A: Last August, I was recognized by Seed World magazine as one of their Top 10 Next Gen Leaders – it was like confirmation of everything I’ve been trying to accomplish was recognized.
-Of course, my members see it and my friends see it – but it was nice to know that others see it, too.
-So it was an extra pump of motivation for me to keep on swimming (as Dory says) and continue on with fighting to make a difference.
+A: Last August, I was recognized by Seed World magazine as one of their Top 10 Next Gen Leaders.
+It felt like confirmation that all my efforts were being recognized.
+Of course, my members and friends see the impact, but it was motivating to know others noticed as well.
+It gave me an extra boost to “keep on swimming,” as Dory says, and continue fighting to make a difference.

 Q: What opportunities for growth do you think women have in your field?

-A: Oh, I think the possibilities are endless.
-I know women in strong roles within the industry already and I think it’s amazing.
-IPSA gives out scholarships every year, up to $20,000 to students and most of our recipients are female.
-I love to watch them attend our annual conference and make connections to our members – a lot of times they’ll intern with one of our companies and end up working there.
+A: The possibilities are endless.
+I know women in strong roles within the industry, and it’s amazing.
+IPSA gives out scholarships every year, up to $20,000, to students, and most of our recipients are female.
+I love seeing them attend our annual conference, make connections with our members, and often secure internships or jobs with seed companies.

 Q: Who has influenced your career?